TRUST ADMINISTRATION CALIFORNIA

 Yes.
 As Trustee, it’s now your job to make a detailed list of everything that is held within and was left out of your loved one’s California Living Trust.

 You can think of a Living Trust like a box, and the Trust documents like distribution instructions written on the side of that box.
 As the Trustee, you are now the treasurer, but not the owner of the box.
 It’s your job to guard the box and distribute the contents to the “Beneficiaries” named in the Trust.
 One of those beneficiaries may be you, but being the Trustee gives you no more right to the assets in the box than other beneficiaries.
+The distribution of trust assets to beneficiaries in California should always be executed in accordance with the settlor’s conditions and state regulations.

 Let’s take a quick look at the “box” of a Living Trust.

-Assets, including real estate, bank accounts, and brokerage accounts were put into the box we call a Living Trust to make them easy to pass on to the trust’s beneficiaries—without any court involved.
+Assets, including real estate, bank accounts, and brokerage accounts were put into the box we call a Living Trust to make them easy to pass on to the trust’s beneficiaries—without any court involvement.
 The Trust document instructs the Successor Trustee what to do with the items in the box after someone dies.
-Assets were “put” into the box by deeding real estate to the trust, and by the changing the account holder on a financial account to the name of the trust.
+Assets were “put” into the box by deeding real estate to the trust, and by changing the account holder on a financial account to the name of the trust.

 Since personal items like furniture do not have deeds or documents of title, that important separate document, the “pour-over will” transfers those items to the trust.
 A properly structured Last Will & Testament tied to a trust will do just that.